Guy Benson: Personal life

-Benson's brother is actor, writer, and director James Benson.
+Benson's little brother is actor, writer, and director James Benson.
 Guy Benson came out as gay in May 2015 by announcing in advance of publication that his new book, End of Discussion, would include a footnote: "Guy here.
 So, I'm gay."
-Benson told an interviewer that "gay rights is not something that dominates my attentions—or my passions."
+Benson told an interviewer that "gay rights is not something that dominates my attentions - or my passions."

 In September 2019, Benson married Adam Wise.

+On November 25, 2023, Benson and Wise welcomed a son via a surrogate.

+Benson is an avid New Jersey Devils fan.